favware/cliff-jumper/README.md

                                                    default "true" when CI=true, "false" otherwise -cpf, --changelog-prepend-file [string]          The file that git-cliff should use for the --prepend flag, defaults to ./CHANGELOG.md.
 This should be relative to the current working directory.
   --skip-commit [skipCommit...]
 Repeatable, each will be treated as a new entry.
 A list of SHA1 commit hashes that will be skipped in the changelog.
+  --git-host-variant                               The git host variant.
+Git-cliff supports 4 hosting websites, GitHub, GitLab, Gitea, and BitBucket.
+By setting this option you control which api is used by git-cliff.
+Defaults to "github" for backwards compatibility.
-  --github-repo                                    The GitHub repository to use for linking to issues and PRs in the changelog.
+  --git-repo                                       The git repository to use for linking to issues and PRs in the changelog.
                                                    You can pass the unique string "auto" to automatically set this value as {{org}}/{{name}} as provided from --org and --name
-                                                   This should be in the format "owner/repo" You can use the "GITHUB_REPO" environment variable to automatically set this value
+                                                   This should be in the format "owner/repo" You can use the "GIT_REPO" environment variable to automatically set this value
-  --github-token                                   A token to authenticate requests to the GitHub API.
-This is required when using the "--github-repo" option.
+  --git-token                                      A token to authenticate requests to the Git host API.
+This can be a GitHub, GitLab, Gitea, or BitBucket token.
+Which is used is determined by "--git-host-variant".
+This is required when using the "--git-repo" option.
                                                    You can also set the one of the following environment variables.
                                                    - GITHUB_TOKEN
+                                                   - GITLAB_TOKEN
+                                                   - GITEA_TOKEN
+                                                   - BITBUCKET_TOKEN
                                                    - GH_TOKEN
-                                                   - TOKEN_GITHUB
-                                                   - TOKEN_GH
-                                                   The multiple options for the name of the environment are to aim to not conflict with other tooling that use similar tokens in case you want to use a unique token for release management.
   -pt, --push-tag                                  Whether to push the tag to the remote repository.
                                                    This will simply execute "git push && git push --tags" so make sure you have configured git for pushing properly beforehand.
   -npt, --no-push-tag                              Whether to push the tag to the remote repository.
                                                    This will simply execute "git push && git push --tags" so make sure you have configured git for pushing properly beforehand.
+  -ghr, --github-release                           Note that this is only supported if "--git-host-variant" is set to "github"
-  -ghr, --github-release                           Whether to create a release on GitHub, requires "--push-tag" to be enabled, otherwise there will be no tag to create a release from
+                                                   Whether to create a release on GitHub, requires "--push-tag" to be enabled, otherwise there will be no tag to create a release from
-                                                   For the repository the release is created on the value from "--github-repo" will be used
+                                                   For the repository the release is created on the value from "--git-repo" will be used
                                                    If the changelog section from git-cliff is empty, the release notes will be auto-generated by GitHub.
+  -nghr, --no-github-release                       Note that this is only supported if "--git-host-variant" is set to "github"
-  -nghr, --no-github-release                       Whether to create a release on GitHub, requires "--push-tag" to be enabled, otherwise there will be no tag to create a release from
+                                                   Whether to create a release on GitHub, requires "--push-tag" to be enabled, otherwise there will be no tag to create a release from
-                                                   For the repository the release is created on the value from "--github-repo" will be used
+                                                   For the repository the release is created on the value from "--git-repo" will be used
                                                    If the changelog section from git-cliff is empty, the release notes will be auto-generated by GitHub.
+  -ghrd, --github-release-draft                    Note that this is only supported if "--git-host-variant" is set to "github"
-  -ghrd, --github-release-draft                    Whether the release should be a draft -ghrpr, --github-release-pre-release             Whether the release should be a pre-release -ghrl, --github-release-latest                   Whether the release should be marked as the latest release, will try to read this value, then the value of --github-release, and then default to false.
+                                                   Whether the release should be a draft -ghrpr, --github-release-pre-release             Note that this is only supported if "--git-host-variant" is set to "github"
+                                                   Whether the release should be a pre-release -ghrl, --github-release-latest                   Note that this is only supported if "--git-host-variant" is set to "github"
+                                                   Whether the release should be marked as the latest release, will try to read this value, then the value of --github-release, and then default to false.
 Please note that when setting --github-release-pre-release to `true` GitHub will prevent the release to be marked as latest an this option will essentially be ignored.
+  -ghrnt, --github-release-name-template [string]  Note that this is only supported if "--git-host-variant" is set to "github"
-  -ghrnt, --github-release-name-template [string]  A GitHub release name template to use.
+                                                   A GitHub release name template to use.
 Defaults to an empty string, which means GitHub will use the tag name as the release name.
                                                    You can use "{{new-version}}" in your template which will be dynamically replaced with whatever the new version is that will be published.
                                                    You can use "{{org}}" in your template, this will be replaced with the org provided through "-o", "--org" or the same value set in your config file.
                                                    You can use "{{name}}" in your template, this will be replaced with the name provided through "-n", "--name" or the same value set in your config file.
                                                    You can use "{{full-name}}" in your template, this will be replaced "{{name}}" (when "org" is not provided), or "@{{org}}/{{name}}" (when "org" is provided).
   -v, --verbose                                    Whether to print verbose information (default: false) -h, --help                                       display help for command
 ```